ryan-p-randall/research-notebook/_posts/2016-05-14-burt-vivian-harsh-adult-ed-librarys-role-as-community-center-2009.md

 > Harsh adapted her visions in different ways through the 1930s, 1940s, and 1950s.
 Her work and her approach to libraries' role in the community significantly influenced the development of community librarianship as well as African American education and cultural studies.
 (235)

-Burt says that two major themes of Harsh's career are (1) insistence for her (African American) patrons to learn African American history (often not taught in schools at the time {>>to me, often _still_ not taught adequately<<}) and (2) belief in education as way of patrons improving their lives.
+Burt says that two major themes of Harsh's career are (1) insistence for her (African American) patrons to learn African American history (often not taught in schools at the time {==to me, often _still_ not taught adequately==}) and (2) belief in education as way of patrons improving their lives.
 (236)

 Hmmm.
 Seems like the second would clearly link up with Progressive, particularly class-based "improvement" narratives, with education as an engine for improvement (not that this link is wrong, clearly, but I also wonder whether/how labor was acknowledged).
 How different was the focus on history to common Progressive narratives, which might have been more future-focused?